5.20 Pre-birth Child Protection Procedure

 - Required action by obstetric team as soon as the baby is born.
 This includes labour/delivery suite, post-natal ward staff and the midwifery service.
 NB: A Hospital Birth Plan Form is currently being developed.
 This will only be a part of the strategy meeting discussion when it takes place near the expected delivery date (EDD).

-- Any communication about the intention of the Local Authority to seek legal orders post-delivery should be coordinated by the Lead Safeguarding Midwife and communicated at the relevant time to the midwifery manager for the labour/delivery suite;
+- Any communication about the intention of the Local Authority to seek legal orders post-delivery should be coordinated with the Lead Safeguarding Midwife and communicated at the relevant time to the midwifery manager for the labour/delivery suite.

 - The need for a pre-birth Initial Child Protection Conference.